-- programme - list of jury members and National Authority delegates - list of entries with names and nationalities.

-- He must meet the OOD and Jury Chairman. - He must assist the OOD to resolve all race problems. - He must be present at any driver's meeting. - He must check and approve the race course to comply with U.I.M. and the advance regulations. - During the meeting he must keep close contact with OOD and be satisfied that everything is being done correctly according to U.I.M. rules. - He must ensure a Jury meeting is held promptly and any penalty is imposed according to U.I.M. rules. - In case of an accident, he must keep all the information on the progress or otherwise of the injured persons and he must send completed U.I.M. accident report form to U.I.M. as soon as possible. - After completion of the races, he must receive a copy of all classifications and documents to be transferred to U.I.M. - He should be present at the Technical Inspection of the winning boat. - He must survey the weighing of the boats (if applicable), or receive the relevant data. - He must be present at the prize giving.
+- \ programme - \ list of jury members and National Authority delegates - \ list of entries with names and nationalities. - He must meet the OOD and Jury Chairman. - He must assist the OOD to resolve all race problems. - He must be present at any driver's meeting. - He must check and approve the race course to comply with U.I.M. and the advance regulations, together with any official drivers' representative, only for safety of the race course. - During the meeting he must keep close contact with OOD and be satisfied that everything is being done correctly according to U.I.M. rules. - He must ensure a Jury meeting is held promptly and any penalty is imposed according to U.I.M. rules. - In case of an accident, he must keep all the information on the progress or otherwise of the injured persons and he must send completed U.I.M. accident report form to U.I.M. as soon as possible. - After completion of the races, he must receive a copy of all classifications and documents to be transferred to U.I.M. - He should be present at the Technical Inspection of the winning boat. - He must survey the weighing of the boats (if applicable), or receive the relevant data. - He must be present at the prize giving.